joshspicer/joshspicer-com-new/_posts/2018-06-28-root-pixel-1-verizon.md

 <br><br>
 - If you see the error **"insufficient permissions for device error"**, you'll need to first kill the server `adb kill-server`, and then restart with root privs `sudo adb start-server`.
 <br><br>
 - Be aware that unlocking bootloader removes everything from your device.
-Also the fact that you factory restore in step 3 means you should be ok with this...
+The fact that you factory restore in step 3 means you should be ok with this...

 <h2>Rooting Prereqs</h2>

-This is where many of the guides fell apart for me.
-I followed a couple Pixel rooting walkthroughs, but at various steps along the way my device would either hang, or boot successfully but not be rooted...
-<br><br>
 These are the requirements and files I found necessary.
 - `adb` and `fastboot` (which you already have from the bootloader bit above)
 - A cable to connect phone to computer